How to Experience the Peace of God When Life Feels Overwhelming

 Here’s another verse regarding God’s perfect peace: “You will keep in perfect peace all who trust in you; all whose thoughts are fixed on you!”
 Isaiah 26:3 NLT.

-We can’t avoid stress, depression, fear, and worry.
+We can’t avoid feeling overwhelmed with stress, depression, fear, and worry.
 But we can have God’s perfect peace in the midst of all of it!

 Pin me for later!